JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 ordinary NFC scan/cancel/retry, fresh readings and 2–3 minute signal-loss recovery.
 Keep the old prototype Watch collector stopped.
 Direct Watch collection and its reconnection test follow after safe phone-controlled activation is implemented.

+### Shared collector phone device result

+The user confirmed that the phone's NFC, fresh-reading and signal-loss recovery checks all pass after commit `58f621a8`.
+This clears the phone regression gate for the shared collector extraction.
+No new recovery-time measurement was reported, and this result does not establish direct Watch collection or switching.

+The next implementation checkpoint is phone-controlled switching.
+The shared Bluetooth class normally reconnects after a disconnect, so the transaction needs an explicit collection suspension that guards scanning, reconnects, subscription and unlock writes, followed by confirmed release before activating the other device.
+Preserve the ordinary phone path when the experiment is not in use.
+Validate counter changes during preparation, interrupted transactions and NFC reset before enabling direct collection through the phone's experimental page.